 Groundwater and Surface Water Monitoring

-Under the current Groundwater Monitoring Program, hexavalent chromium and chromium are sampled at the following frequencies (more information can be found in the monitoring reports located in the Document Library):
+Under the current Remedy Monitoring Program, hexavalent chromium, chromium, in-situ byproducts (arsenic, manganese, and iron), and COPCs (molybdenum, selenium, and nitrate) are sampled at the following frequencies (more information can be found in the quarterly reports located in the Document Library):

 - Monthly in 2 extraction wells

-As part of the Groundwater Monitoring Program, PG&E is also conducting sampling and analysis for other constituents and water chemistry parameters in select wells.
-New monitoring wells, extraction wells, and injection wells have been installed as part of the final groundwater remedy at the site.
-The new wells will be incorporated into the regular groundwater monitoring program.
+As part of the Remedy Monitoring Program, PG&E is also conducting sampling and analysis for other constituents and water chemistry parameters in select wells.

 To view figures showing current groundwater and river sampling locations, or the most recent plume maps based on quarterly groundwater data, please click on the figures below.